handsometunex123/custom-table/README.md

 -----------------------------------
-# RESULTS TABLE
+# RESULTS TABLE COMPONENT
-# Below are the @Input paramaters to get the Results Table up and running:
+Below are the @Input paramaters to get the Results Table up and running:
 1. processType - This represent how we want the table operations to be carried out either from the client side or the server side.
 For example, for this exercise the processType is specified as client since the sort and paginating will be done from the client side.
 Note: In a case where this input is not provided, the default 'client' is used.
 In the future we might want to implement the server side pagination then that will be incorporated seamlessly.

 2. isLoading - This flag helps to inform the result component that data is currently been loaded into the application.
 This flag is set to true immediately after the submit button is clicked and set back to false as soon as data from back from the api call.